 Verifying your ideas with the market means a variety of actions.
 For example, you could invite beta testers to cooperate with you.
 They are people who will use your product and give you constant feedback about which part of your app is worth developing and which is useless.

-If all of the above sound strange to you, you could invite User Experience specialists to cooperate.
-They should be able to help you with not only the design but also the business logic of your idea in a way that would verify its purpose easily.
+If all of the above sounds strange, you could invite User Experience specialists to cooperate.
+They should be able to help you with the design and business logic of your idea in a way that would verify its purpose efficiently.

-The last and the most important element, essential for going with the product approach and usage of MVP rules, is humility.
+The last and the most crucial element, essential for going with the product approach and usage of MVP rules, is humility.

-The fact that the idea appeals to you doesn’t mean that the rest of the world will also love it.
-And the other way round – if some group of people is not interested in your product, it doesn’t mean that is totally useless.
-Maybe you haven’t simply hit your target, yet.
+The idea appeals to you but doesn’t mean that the rest of the world will also love it.
+And the other way round – if some group of people is not interested in your product, it doesn’t mean that it is useless.
+Maybe you haven’t simply hit your target yet.

-Being a curious explorer is the only solution for fast verification of our ideas.
-You have a hypothesis?
-Find a cheap and easy way for its verification.
-Draw conclusions from your results and decide what your next move should be.
-Your return on investment is what decides the validity of your idea if you take the market profit into account.
+Being a curious explorer is the only solution for fast verifying our ideas.
+Do you have a hypothesis?
+Find a cheap and easy way for its confirmation.
+Conclude your results and decide what your next move should be.
+Your return on investment determines the validity of your idea if you take the market profit into account.

 Total Cost of Ownership and Technical Debt

-When working on product development from the very beginning, you need to look after its business and technical development.
+When working on product oriented development from the beginning, you must look after its business and technical development.

 You need to bear issues like Total Cost of Ownership or Technical Debt in mind, which increases if you don’t bother about the quality.
 These two increase when you don’t have quality in mind.
 What are TCO and TD about?